Kenneth A. Gibson: Later life

 After unsuccessful runs in 1981 and 1985 for the Democratic nomination for New Jersey governor, he was defeated as well in his bid for a fifth consecutive term as mayor by Councilman Sharpe James.
 Gibson then ran an engineering consulting business until 1998, when he said that the timing was right to return to politics.
 He ran for Essex County executive but lost in a close vote to incumbent James Treffinger.

-He was later indicted for bribery and for stealing funds from a school construction project in nearby Irvington, New Jersey, but the charges were dismissed and instead Gibson pleaded guilty to tax evasion in 2002.
+On July 24, 2000, Gibson was indicted for bribery and for stealing funds from a school construction project in nearby Irvington, New Jersey.
+Gibson went to trial the following year, but a jury failed to reach a unanimous decision, and thus a mistrial was declared.
+In November 2002, Gibson agreed to plead guilty to tax evasion as long as the other charges were dropped.

 In a 2005 interview with The New York Times, Gibson said his "most gratifying" mayoral accomplishment had been improving Newark's health services, leading to a reduction in the city's high rates of tuberculosis, infant mortality and the deaths of mothers during childbirth.
 He also said he regretted not having been able to "attract major job-producing industries to the city."
 Regarding the criminal cases, Gibson observed that "a public figure of note" is often a target of prosecutors seeking advancement, "whether or not we should be."
 But "when the history books are written, Ken Gibson's name will be there," he said, adding that he did not think "anyone will remember" the names of his prosecutors.

 Death and legacy

-Gibson died in West Orange, New Jersey on March 29, 2019 at the age of 86.
+Gibson died in West Orange, New Jersey, on March 29, 2019, at the age of 86.
 Funeral services were held at Newark Symphony Hall on April 4, 2019.

 In May 2019, Broad Street in Newark was designated Mayor Kenneth A. Gibson Boulevard.